HajimeKawahara/exojax/documents/tutorials/fitbd.rst

 --------------------------------------------------------------------
 *Update: Nov 10/2021, Hajime Kawahara*

 The full code for the HMC-NUTS fitting using NumPyro to the high-dispersion spectrum of Luhman 16A (`Crossfield+2014 <https://www.nature.com/articles/nature12955?proof=t>`_) is given in examples/LUH16A/FidEMbug/fit.py.
 I confirmed the code worked using `NVIDIA A100 <https://www.nvidia.com/en-us/data-center/a100/>`_ or `V100 <https://www.nvidia.com/en-us/data-center/v100/>`_.
-Here, I explain full parts of the code.
 As the goal of this tutorial, we want to fit the exojax model to the high-dispersion data as

 .. image:: results.png

 and get a posterior sampling.
+See the directories of examples/LUH16A/FidEMbu (Case I, w/o a GP) or examples/LUH16A/FidEMbug (Case II, w/ a GP) for the full python codes.

 First, we import basic modules and some modules from jax,